-Since 2001, Google has acquired 254 companies including giants like Android and YouTube.
-Some of these acquisitions haven't worked out, including Slide (bought for $182M, shut down after 2 years) and Motorola Mobility (bought for $12.5B, sold for $3B after 2 years).
+Since 2001, Google has acquired 254 companies, including giants like Android and YouTube.
+Some of these acquisitions haven't worked out, including Slide (bought for $182 million, shut down after two years) and Motorola Mobility (bought for $12.5 billion, sold for $3 billion after two years).
 But due to the sheer number of fields that Google operates in, most of these businesses have been integrated into its existing products.

 Company details by common product groups